thgossler/OutlookCalendarSync-pub/README.md

 For a deeper understanding of .NET regular expressions, you can refer to a comprehensive [quick reference guide](https://download.microsoft.com/download/D/2/4/D240EBF6-A9BA-4E4F-A63F-AEB6DA0B921C/Regular%20expressions%20quick%20reference.pdf) or search online for resources using terms like "Learn .NET regular expressions."

+This [online tool](https://regex101.com/r/mziATF/1) will help you to write and test .NET regular expressions.

 By familiarizing yourself with these basics and critical aspects, you can effectively use regular expressions to manage your appointments and other tasks.